What to Expect While Traveling to Thailand

 Can I drink the water?

-As a tourist, you can generally follow this same plan system.
+As a tourist, you can generally follow this same system.
 At hotels, you will usually get a couple of complimentary bottles every day, and you can buy it at your closest convenience store.
 If you have a strong, moral outrage to bottled water, you should plan on bringing and using a filtration system that you trust.

 It’s very common to get food poisoning in Thailand, ranging from a mild case of diarrhea for one day, to full-blown E. Coli that requires hospitalization.
-For a mild case, you can see a pharmacist and explain the situation; they will likely give you charcoal tablets as well as medicine to relieve your symptoms.
+For a mild case, you can see a pharmacist and explain the situation.
+They will likely give you charcoal tablets as well as medicine to relieve your symptoms.
 Ask the pharmacist for packets of electrolytes, stay hydrated, and eat bland food, like boiled rice, bananas, and toast.
-If you’ve got a very high fever, you have bloody diarrhea, or your symptoms have lasted for 3 days, it’s time to see a doctor.
+If you’ve got a very high fever, bloody diarrhea, or your symptoms have lasted for 3 days, it’s time to see a doctor.
 Don’t worry, they’ve likely handled multiple cases of food poisoning that day, and they will get you fixed up right away.
 Medical treatment in Thailand is surprisingly cheap and the care is excellent.

-How do I communicate while I’m in Thailand?
+How do I communicate?

 In Thailand, most communication happens through WhatsApp or Line.
-You can often make reservations for restaurants and beauty services this way.
+You can often make reservations for restaurants and services this way.
 Be sure to create an account for yourself on both apps.

 How do I pay for things in Thailand?